What You Need to Know About Switchboard Operator

 - Tandem Operator

 In 2016, there was an estimated number of 93,200 jobs in the United States for Switchboard Operator.
 There is little to no growth in job opportunities for Switchboard Operator.
-Due to new job openings and attrition, there will be an average of 9,000 job openings in this field each year.
+The BLS estimates 9,000 yearly job openings in this field.